mota494/42_Born2BeRoot/README.md

 now lastly go to the end of the file at the #User Privilege section add `username  ALL=(ALL) ALL`

+after all this go ahead and reboot your machine with `reboot`

 ___

 ### Additional installs (optional)